-Persona 5 – Playstation 4
+Persona 5 on Playstation 4 (Video Game)

 TL;DR: Fight monsters whilst attending Japanese high school.
 A completely unique gaming experience and very highly recommended.